 Students enrolled for a Masters degree in Education or Teaching should apply for the Education Scholarship.

-Students applying for the Education Masters scholarship may apply at the same time for the Centennial Scholarship 2020.
+Students applying for the Masters scholarship may apply at the same time for the Centennial Scholarship .

 For the SWAN Bursary (supported by the Southern Women’s Action Network), preference will be given to a student whose study and career plans focus on human rights/social justice issues at the local, national or international level.

-In 2020, applications will open on 7 February and close on 31 March.
+Applications open in early December and close on 31 March.

 Note that late or incomplete applications are not accepted.

 To be eligible for these awards, you must meet the following criteria:

 - Enrolled in a Masters Degree by Coursework or Masters Extended or Masters Research on 31 March in the year of application

 - Enrolled at a Victorian university or a Victorian campus of ACU on 31 March in the year of application